 The Level 6 Professional Diploma will contain assessment outcomes at Level 6 which are broadly equivalent to an undergraduate degree.
 Learners will need to ensure that they can access the appropriate training or learning opportunities to gain the skills, knowledge and understanding required for this level.

-Learners can complete this qualification at their own pace and no specific form of training is required.
-However, it is recommended that learners contact a suitable trainer or mentor who will be able to provide them with opportunities for learning and practical application of skills.
+It is recommended that learners contact a suitable trainer or mentor who will be able to provide them with opportunities for learning and practical application of skills.